B'z: 30th anniversary (2010–present)

-On May 21, 2021, the majority of the B'z catalog was made available on online music services such as Spotify and Apple Music worldwide, including, for the first time, the United States.
-Previously, only the band's 2007 and 2012 self-titled EPs were available on Apple Music in the US, but currently only the latter is available.
+On May 21, 2021, the majority of the B'z catalog was made available on online music services, such as Spotify and Apple Music, worldwide.
+Previously, only the band's 2007 and 2012 self-titled EPs were available on the iTunes Store internationally (though, currently, only the latter is available).
 A new song was also released, titled "Kimi to Nara".
 Later, on December 8, they released their first mini-album in 25 years, Friends III.

 On August 10, 2022, B'z released their twenty-second album, Highway X.

+On November 12, 2025, B'z released their twenty-third album, FYOP.

 Music style

 The band's music is composed by guitarist Tak Matsumoto, while the lyrics are written by vocalist Koshi Inaba.
 The band has experimented with its style, "going from dance-rock to hard rock to blues to J-pop and back," according to AllMusic.
 They have also been described as an "ultra-commercial blend of hard rock, blues, and synthesizer pop."
 Despite frequent changes in musical style during their first 13 years, they didn't lose any support.
 In a review of their best-selling album, B'z The Best "Ultra Pleasure", Adam Greenberg of AllMusic notes that they "had some criticism as being more of a pop band with a rock tinge than a full-fledged rock band", but throughout their career, they've shown strong rock elements including "'80s-styled extended electric guitar solo" and "blues-based rock" with various Western rock influences combined with their distinctive style.
 Compared to two other big Japanese rock bands, Mr. Children and Glay, the sound of the former can be described as "soft", while the latter is "fast and rocking", which is more comparable to B'z.
 On Magic, for example, they have combined "happy-go-lucky moods and hard rock aesthetics", but instead of sounding like Western glam metal, it's more similar to a visual kei sound, indicating their influence on that movement and bands like L'Arc-en-Ciel.
 Greenberg, in a review of "Ichibu to Zenbu/Dive", argued that most of their work has a "somewhat disjointed structure", "creative vocal descents and cascades", and "riff-heavy guitars".
 Marty Friedman compared them to Aerosmith, but stated to prefer B'z because of Inaba's type of voice and high vocal technique, and Matsumoto's personality while playing the guitar solo.
 Matsumoto's guitar skills have been praised as the "top guitar master in Asia", with "fretboard histrionics" and a "great sense of riff".